Monday, February 1, 2021

 who will capture this rare sound? (in Tanahashi 2012, 140)

-Listening to the sound of a soundless qín is to relish the tasteful tastelessness of Mind–the ultimate blandness.
-For most of us, however, it is not effortless to access that nondual attunement.
-We often need something that guides us to that state.
-Guiding us there is what musical sounds can do–just like śamatha can lead the way to vipaśyanā.
+Listening to the sound of a soundless qín is to savor the tasteful tastelessness of mind.
+We might call this 'ultimate blandness' in contrast to blandness as an aesthetic quality–relative blandness.
+For most of us, however, access to that nondual attunement is not effortless.
+We often need something that guides us toward it.
+Providing that guidance is precisely what musical sounds can do—just as śamatha leads the way to vipaśyanā.

-According to the common metaphor, śamatha is what calms the water and removes its turbulence to make it possible to in it see the clear nature of mind.
-One of the reasons that śamatha only is a prelude to vipaśyanā is precisely because of the subtle fondness associated with śamatha.
-This fondness is perhaps similar to the desire and attachment to serenity and insight mentioned in the Pāli canon.
-As Chökyi Nyima Rinpoche explains,
+One reason śamatha is regarded only as a prelude to vipaśyanā is because of the subtle fondness associated with it.
+This fondness is perhaps akin to the desire and attachment to serenity and insight mentioned in the Pāli Canon.
+As Chökyi Nyima Rinpoche explains:

 "[w]hen training in shamatha, there is some sense of resting, of being quiet and tasting a feeling of quiet peace.
 There is a sense of being fond of that feeling, of being attached to it. [...]
 There is no freedom here because of that fondness, the clinging to the taste of shamatha.
 It's because we are so interested in that feeling of quietness that we are hindered from moving further" (2002, 37).